longhotsummer/openbylaws.org.za/docs/guide.md

 5. Check that schedules have been captured correctly.

 **Don't forget to click *Save* after you've made a change**

+## 5. Publishing

+Great, you've now proofed your document and it's ready to be published on the openbylaws.org.za website.

+1. Please email [hello@openbylaws.org.za](mailto:hello@openbylaws.org.za) and tell him that your by-law is good to go.
+2. We'll double-check the details and change the document from **draft** to **published**.
+3. We'll also start a new build of the openbylaws.org.za website which will pull in your new document.
+This make take an hour or two to show up when you visit the website.

+Thanks for contributing!

 ## Further reading